-Fast-forward 20 years and I move to Memphis where I keep hearing about the city’s soul music museum and its temporary exhibit on Otis.
+Fast-forward 20 years and I move to Memphis, where I keep hearing about the city’s soul music museum – and memorabilia related to Otis.
 My sister’s visiting.
 Perfect.

-We park at the Stax Museum of American Soul Music and start dancing the way we used to.
+We park at the museum and start dancing the way we used to.
 Tunes play from speakers in the parking lot and we sway all the way inside.
-The film at the top of the tour confirms what we know: Soul music gets you moving.
+The film at the top of our tour confirms what we know: Soul music gets you moving.
 And what we don’t: This is Memphis soul, differentiated from Motown by its grit and serendipity.